bodrovis/lokalise_manager/README.md

 * `translations_loader` (`lambda` or `proc`) — loads translations data and makes sure they are valid before saving them to a translation file.
 Defaults to `->(raw_data) { YAML.safe_load raw_data }`.
 In the simplest case you may just return the data back, for example `-> (raw_data) { raw_data }`.
 * `translations_converter` (`lambda` or `proc`) — converts translations data to a proper format before saving them to a translation file.
 Defaults to `->(raw_data) { raw_data.to_yaml }`.
 In the simplest case you may just return the data back, for example `-> (raw_data) { raw_data }`.
 * `lang_iso_inferer` (`lambda` or `proc`) — infers language ISO code based on the translation file data before uploading it to Lokalise.
 Defaults to `->(data) { YAML.safe_load(data)&.keys&.first }`.

+### Customizing JSON parser and network adapter

+JSON parser and network adapter utilized by lokalise_manager can be customized as well.
+Please check [ruby-lokalise-api doc](https://lokalise.github.io/ruby-lokalise-api/additional_info/customization) to learn more.

 ## Providing config options